lolxpraw/alien_shooter/README.md

 ## About the Game

-**Alien Shooter** is a Space Invaders-style game developed for the **AK Embedded Base Kit STM32L151**.
+Alien Shooter is a Space Invaders-style game developed for the AK Embedded Base Kit STM32L151.
 The game features a player-controlled ship at the bottom of a 128×64 OLED screen, battling waves of descending aliens and periodic boss encounters.

-Built on top of the **AK Framework** — a lightweight custom RTOS with a **task + message** event-driven programming model — this project demonstrates real-time embedded game development on resource-constrained hardware.
+Built on top of the AK Framework — a lightweight custom RTOS with a task + message event-driven programming model — this project demonstrates real-time embedded game development on resource-constrained hardware.

 ---